-Use of a distance cap (link to the 621 presentation on distance cap that profiled the range of distances).
+Use of a distance cap (link to the 0621 presentation on distance cap that profiled the range of distances).

-Several of the modifications propose the use of a distance cap of 60km.
-The km cap is straight line distance between the two nominated points.
+Several of the Modifications, propose the use of a distance cap of 60km.
+The cap (measured in km) is a straight line distance between the two nominated points.
 No other distances are being proposed for the distance cap.
-The use of the distance cap is to keep the product “short” in nature without having known routes for NTS Optional charging just missing out (e.g. if there was a utilised route currently of 55 and 57km a cap of 56 would mean the 57 just misses out – a scenario proposals are looking to avoid).
+The use of the distance cap is to keep the product “short” in nature without having known routes for NTS Optional Charge ‘just missing out’ (e.g. if there were currently two routes utilised of 55 and 57km, a cap of 56 would mean the 57km route just misses out – a scenario proposals are looking to avoid).
 The range of routes showed [link] that there is a plateau beyond 60km and was a reasonable limit to adopt.

 Some have expressed views that there should not be a distance cap or that 60km is arbitrary.
-Other views have been raised that the logic behind the 60km value not being linked to investment costs, although no proposals put forward a distance cap different to 60km.
+Other views have been raised which question the logic behind the 60km value not being linked to investment costs, although no proposals put forward a distance cap different to 60km.
 The 60km value does not represent an analysis of what is an efficient or viable investment to bypass the NTS.
 It is trying to make the charging arrangements more equitable by reducing the amount not paid by NTS Optional Charge users and borne by Non NTS Optional Charge users.
-In the development of the changes to the NTS Optional Charge, a review of costs was considered however simply adjusting (increasing) the costs did not address the issue whereby high commodity charges incentivise use of NTS Optional charge and this in turn increases the commodity which again incentivises use of the NTS Optional Charge.
+In the development of the changes to the NTS Optional Charge, a review of costs was considered, however simply adjusting (increasing) the costs did not address the issue whereby high commodity charges incentivise use of NTS Optional Charge and this in turn increases the commodity which again incentivises use of the NTS Optional Charge.
 The use of a distance cap does limit the access to the NTS Optional charge to what could be considered a more reasonable distance.
-Originally it was not envisaged to be taken over the large distances it is currently.
+Originally it was not envisaged to be taken over the large distances it is currently being utilised for.

-On the use of a distance cap, some workgroup members thought this will adversely impact large customers and including Interconnection Points who avail themselves of the NTS Optional Charge.
+On the use of a distance cap, some Workgroup participants thought that it would adversely impact large customers and including Interconnection Points who avail themselves of the NTS Optional Charge.

 Enduring arrangements

-A review of the whole NTS Optional charging arrangements was considered beneficial if there was sufficient time.
-Rather than continue the current arrangements, and consider how it could work in a mostly capacity based regime, most of the workgroup supported a more comprehensive review.
-For those modifications that do not have an NTS Optional Charge beyond the transition period, it is required that a UNC review proposal will be proposed to look at the future of the NTS Optional Charge to be effective from the end of the transition period.
+A review of the whole NTS Optional Charging arrangements was considered beneficial if there was sufficient time.
+Rather than continue the current arrangements, and consider how it could work in a mostly capacity based regime, most of the Workgroup supported a more comprehensive review.
+For those Modifications that do not have an NTS Optional Charge beyond the transition period, it is required that a UNC review will be proposed to look at the future of the NTS Optional Charge to be effective from the end of the transition period.
 This will be a separate UNC change outside of UNC0621.
-Whilst this is expected to be raised in 2018, some concerns have been expressed in the workgroup where, under proposals that have no NTS Optional charge beyond the end of the transition period, that there is no certainty of an NTS Optional Charge in the respective UNC0621 modifications.
-The conclusion of any separate modification on the review of the NTS Optional Charge would only deliver a new arrangement if implemented.
-Without such a change to the UNC the NTS Optional charge ends at the end of the Transition phase.
+Whilst this is expected to be raised in mid-2018, some concerns have been expressed in the Workgroup where, under proposals that have no NTS Optional Charge beyond the end of the transition period, there is no certainty of an NTS Optional Charge in the respective UNC0621 Modifications.
+The conclusion of any separate Modification on the review of the NTS Optional Charge would only deliver a new arrangement if implemented.
+Without such a change to the UNC, the NTS Optional Charge ends at the end of the transition phase.

 UNC0621B and UNC0621C propose to have enduring arrangements for the NTS Optional Charge.
 UNC0621B and UNC0621C proposes an approach from 2019 and this will continue for all years to follow.